-Relationship to summer paper requirement: There is a required first-year "summer paper" requirement instead of an empirical paper for this course.
-Your proposal for this course is intended to be one possible basis for your summer paper, but you may choose a different basis for an empirical paper (e.g., from April Klein's course this spring), or you may choose to write a theory paper (e.g., from Tim Baldenius' course this spring).
+Relationship to summer paper requirement: There is a required Ph.D. program-level first-year "summer paper" requirement instead of an empirical paper for this course.
+Your proposal for this course is intended to be one possible basis for your summer paper, but you may choose a different basis for an empirical paper (e.g., from Baruch Lev's course this spring), or you may choose to write a theory paper (e.g., from Tim Baldenius's course this spring).
 If empirical, your summer paper must involve the analysis of actual data.
 If the data is hand collected or inherently restricted by your topic choice, the sample may be small as long as it allows for reasonable inferences.
 The summer paper must include an appropriate set of specification tests and sensitivity analyses.

-The summer paper is due on September 14, 2012.
+The summer paper is due on September 12, 2014.
 This date is also hard.
-You will present this paper to me, to the other students in the class, and to any other students or faculty I can corral for this purpose later in that month.
+You will present this paper to in a departmental seminar or brown-bag later during this month.